shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Dispelling Spells

-As a free action, you may dispel any ongoing spell that you have cast.
+As an action, you may dismiss any ongoing spell that you have cast, even if the spell explicitly stated that it was permanent.

 ## Spellcasting Ability